 The sooner you seek medical attention after a wreck, the fewer options the insurance company has to point to a gap in treatment as an excuse not to pay your claim.
 So, what happens in many situations is somebody will be in a car accident, and at the scene, their adrenaline is high, and they tell everyone they are not injured.
 They don’t go to the hospital, and then a week or two later, they are still hurting.
 Even if they seek specialists and are examined and treated, the insurance company will say they waited too long.
 They don’t think they could have been hurt because there is a two-week gap in treatment, but that is not fatal to the case.
 We can usually get over that.
-However, the quicker you go and address your health care needs after a wreck, you take a chance away from the insurance company to try to fight you further down the line.
+However, the quicker you go and address your health care needs after a wreck the better; that way you take a chance away from the insurance company to try to fight you further down the line.

 I always tell people to get checked by a medical professional regardless.
 You don’t have to go to the ER.
 I’ve been in several car wrecks, and I didn’t go to the ER, and I’ve been able to settle all my cases, but the sooner you go, the better.
 Don’t try to be a tough guy or gal and wait it out.
 Everybody deserves to be checked out, even if it’s just going down to the urgent care walk-in clinic and making sure that you don’t have anything serious going on.